-1.11.11 Embankment Protection / Freeboard
+1.11.691.11.9 Embankment Protection / Freeboard

-At least 0.5m freeboard must be provided above the 1% AEP storage depth to protect the embankment crest.
+A\t-leastminimum\of 0.35m freeboard must be provided above the 1% AEP storage depth to protect the embankment crest and includes considerations of a fully developed upstream catchment.

-1.11.12 Commercial and Industrial Development - On-site detention
+1.11.701.11.10 Commercial and Industrial Development - On-site detention

-Commercial and industrial development shall install on-site detention (OSD) unless alternative treatments are approved by a Moreton Bay Regional Council engineer.
+Commercial and industrial development shall install on-sSite dDetention (OSD) unless alternative treatments are approved by-a Moreton Bay Regional Council-engineer.

 Site specific design or proprietary systems may be used provided they incorporate high early discharge devices.
 The minimum discharge outlet diameter is 100mm.
 A 10% AEP storm event is required to be partially captured and temporarily stored underground.
 For 1% AEP storm events, suitable sized overland flow paths with lawful points of discharge shall be designed to allow for the full 1% AEP peak discharge.
-A check should be made that blockage of inlets does not result in above floor flooding.
+A check shouldmust be made that blockage of inlets does not result in above floor flooding.
 All OSD systems are to include a water quality treatment system e.g. oil/grit separators and/or sediment trap.
-The minimum requirement is that this system shall capture and treat the first 150m3/ha of development runoff.
+The minimum requirement is that this system shall capture and treat the first 150m/ha of development runoff.

-1.11.13 Retention systems
+1.11.711.11.11 Retention systems